kishor-kashid/mattermost/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-**Planning and specification of Mattermost AI Productivity Suite Plugin**
+**Plugin implementation of the Mattermost AI Productivity Suite (PR #1 complete, PR #2 next)**

-We are building a plugin that adds 4 AI-powered features to enhance team productivity in Mattermost.
+We are actively building the 4-feature AI plugin; the scaffold is merged and we’re preparing the OpenAI/core services layer.

 ## Recent Changes
 - ✅ Created Memory Bank documentation structure